Skip to main content

 • In your PSYC 193L EASy request, you must specify which section of PSYC 193L you want to enroll in.
 If this information is not included, your request will be considered incomplete and will be returned to you.

-How Psych Research Lab EASy requests will be processed for SP24:
+How Psych Research Lab EASy requests will be processed for FA24:

-PSYC 193L (A01): Health Sciences Research (Brown): The goal of this course is to give you a useful, structured research experience in a field of health sciences research of your choice.
+PSYC 193L (D00): Health Sciences Research (Brown): The goal of this course is to give you a useful, structured research experience in a field of health sciences research of your choice.
 You will develop an understanding of major models of study common in mental health research and have direct experience in research laboratories.
 In small group discussions with classmates, you will learn how team science produces new knowledge and has impact.
 As part of your research experience, you will learn how to review relevant scientific literature, and the design and methods within a specific research setting.
 Students with satisfactory performance will have the opportunity to continue their research with health sciences faculty for additional terms and are prioritized if they are able to do so.
-PREREQUISITES: This course requires enrollment in a 199 with select health sciences faculty through the Spring 2024 Psychology Common Application.
-This opportunity will be posted in the near future for interested students to utilize to submit an application.
+PREREQUISITES: This course requires enrollment in a PSYC 199 with select health sciences faculty through the Fall 2024 Psychology Common Application.
+This will be posted in early August 2024 for interested students to utilize to submit an application.
 Please do not request an EASy request to enroll as approved students will be authorized by the department.
 Open to the following Department of Psychology majors only: PC26*, PC28, PC29, PC30, PC31, PC32, PC33, PC34, CG32.

 The Psychology minor also uses the PC26 code, but it is to signify the student’s minor code.
 Psych minor students are not eligible for Psychology research lab courses as they are for Psych majors only.